SWC-Advanced-Microscopy/StitchIt/README.md

 ## Installation

-Pull the repository.
+Clone the repository.
 Add the ``code`` directory and its sub-directories to your MATLAB path.
 In addition, you will need to acquire the following and add to your MATLAB path:

 - [Slack MATLAB](http://www.mathworks.com/matlabcentral/fileexchange/48508-slackmatlab)
 - [YAML MATLAB](https://github.com/raacampbell/yamlmatlab)
-- StitchIt is written for Linux (although most things will work on Windows too)
 - Suggested function to get you started: ``help stitchSection``

+If you need more information on the instalation procedure, please see the [Installation](https://github.com/BaselLaserMouse/StitchIt/wiki/Installation) page on the [Wiki](https://github.com/BaselLaserMouse/StitchIt/wiki).

 ## Previewing images during acquisition